wavexx/python-bond/README.rst

   "scalar" keyword for the rare cases when you really need it to.

 * You can "call" any function-like statement, as long as the last argument is expected to be an argument list.
-For example:
+This allows you to call builtins directly:

   .. code:: python3